yzjedu/cs151-pa4-Ms-Gigi/algorithm.md

 Parameters: headlines, word, output_file
 Return: None
 Algorithm:
-   1. Prompt user to enter the word they would like to use
-   2. Open the output_file for writing.
+   1. Open the output_file for writing.
-   3. For each headline in headlines:
+   2. For each headline in headlines:
       1. If the word in the headline, write it to the file.
+   3. Print a success message indicating the file has been written.

 4. Calculate Average Characters Per Headline
 Purpose: Calculate the average number of characters in the headlines.